openconfig/featureprofiles/feature/policy_forwarding/encapsulation/otg_tests/encap_gre_ipv4/README.md

 1. All DUT Ports are configured as a singleton IP interfaces.

-2. IPv4 and IPv6 static routes to test destinations networks IPV4-DST/IPV6-DST are configured on DUT towards ATE Port 3.
+2. IPv4 and IPv6 static routes to test destination networks IPV4-DST/IPV6-DST are configured on DUT towards ATE Port 3.

-3. Static routes to 32x IPv4 GRE encap destinations towards ATE Port 2.
+3. Another set of IPv4 static routes to 32x IPv4 GRE encap destinations towards ATE Port 2.

-4. 3 IPv4 and 3 IPv6 source prefixes will be used to generate tests traffic
+4. 2 IPv4 and 2 IPv6 source prefixes will be used to generate tests traffic
 (SRC1-SRC2).
 Apply policy-forwarding with 4 rules to DUT Port 1:
     - Match IPV4-SRC1 and accept/foward.
     - Match IPV6-SRC1 and accept/foward.